Royal Bank 632C LoanMaker Handheld Calculator

 Rework and Backup function keys allow you to compare difference scenarios.

-Full details are in the new 632C User's Guide.
+Full details are in the 632C User's Guide.

 Personal Loan Routines